troglobit/finit/doc/config.md

     cgroup maint  cpu.weight:100

 By default, the `system/` cgroup is selected for almost everything.
-The `init/` cgroup is reserved for PID 1 itself and its closest relatives, e.g., children of `ifup -a`.
+The `init/` cgroup is reserved for PID 1 itself and its closest relatives.
 The `user/` cgroup is for local TTY logins spawned by getty.

 To select a different top-level cgroup, e.g. `maint/`, one can either define it for a group of run/task/service directives in a `.conf` or per